UpDownLeftDie/obs-random-videos/README.md

 3. Run the file and follow the prompts for your settings
 4. A new file called `obs-random-videos.html` will be created in the same folder
 5. Add a new `Browser Source` to OBS
-   1. Set it to "Local File" and select the new `obs-random-videos.html` you just created
+   1. Check "Local File" and select the new `obs-random-videos.html` you just created.
+   2. **Copy this path**
+   3. **Uncheck "Local file" and set the url to `file://<paste the path you copied>`**
+      1. Windows example: `file://C:/obs-videos-folder/obs-random-videos.html`
+      2. Mac/Linux example: `file:///obs-videos-folder/obs-random-videos.html` (note the `///`)
-   2. Set the width and height to your full canvas resolution
+   4. Set the width and height to your full canvas resolution
-   3. Check "Shutdown source when not visible"
+   5. Check "Shutdown source when not visible"
-   4. If you want a new shuffle each time: check "Refresh browser when scene becomes active"
+   6. If you want a new shuffle each time: check "Refresh browser when scene becomes active"
+   7. Leave "Page permissions" set to "Read access to OBS status information"
 6. Rerun the executable to change any settings

 ### Supported files